brodieG/watcher/README.md

 -   Protect the symbols used in tracking (i.e. `.res`, `.line`, `.id`) to avoid conflicts with existing variables of the same name (or at least check for conflict).
+-   Automate more of what can be automated, particularly the code / plot juxtaposition.
 -   Optimize code; currently we’ve made no effort to make the code efficient.